programmerX1a/TechnoY/README.md

 Extract the contents

 ### 2. 🐍 Install Dependencies
-Make sure Python 3 is installed.
-Then run:
+Make sure Python 3 is installed from https://www.python.org/downloads/.

-pip install -r requirements.txt
+THEN MAKE ABSOLUTELTY SURE that you tick INSTALL PATH when setting the app up Then run: pip install -r requirements.txt
 This installs Flask, Flask-Login, Flask-Session, zxcvbn, and more.